R3al1ty1/Cars_Scrapper/README.md

 1. Get all avalable cars from query
 2. Save all cars to the database
 3. Find the best one
-4. Use ML for that shit
+4. Use ML for that

 ---